bahmanm/BahmanM.Flow/docs/core-operators.md

 # The Core Operators

-An **Operator** is a foundational primitive that you use to build a pipeline, step-by-step, operation-by-operation.
+An **Operator** is a foundational primitive that you use to build a Flow, step-by-step, operation-by-operation.

-They are the verbs of the Flow language, each responsible for a single, specific part of the pipeline.
+They are the verbs of the Flow language, each responsible for a single, specific part of the Flow.

 > **Heads Up!** All operators have built-in support for `async/await`.
 For simplicity, the examples below use synchronous code, but each one has an `async` overload waiting for you when you need it.